-There have been adjustments to the accounts in relation to 2022/2023 and 2023/2024 to account for the misalignment of payments made to operators in March / April since they were presented to the Audit and Standards Committee on 14 June 2024.
+The Committee are asked to note there have been adjustments to the accounts in relation to 2022/2023 and 2023/2024 to account for a realignment of payments made to operators in March / April.
 The adjustments to the accounts have realigned the payments made in March at the end for the financial year through SCTS to correctly be recorded in April of the proceeding financial year.
 The adjustment ensures that the payments processed are now in full alignment with our partner operators.
 The adjustments have resulted in the Payments to Operators and Reserves balances being updated for 2022/2023 and 2023/2024.